barneyb/johann/README.md

 Implicit is a command shell that understands redirection.
 Compilation is always "read from STDIN and write to STDOUT" - you can't use files!

-The `Makefile` may provide additional inspiration.
+The various `Makefile` may provide additional inspiration.
 It's worth mentioning that my `make` skills are commensurate with my skill coding assembly.

 ## Debugging Johann Programs